Ethics

 2. Publication decisions

 The editor of Deka in Medicine is responsible for assessing the appropriateness of submitted articles for publication in the journal.
 These decisions are based on the validation and importance of the research to the scholarly community and readership.
-Editorial guidelines set by the journal's editorial board, as well as legal obligations such as concerns related to libel, copyright infringement, and plagiarism, may impact these decisions.
+Editorial guidelines set by the journal's editorial board, as well as legal obligations such as concerns related to libel, violations of intellectual property, licensing, or attribution requirements, and plagiarism, may impact these decisions.
 Collaboration with other editors or reviewers is acceptable for discussing publication determinations.

 3. Fair play